glouppe/info8002-large-scale-data-systems/lecture9.md

 - NoSQL systems typically do not provide ACID guarantees.
 - Instead, the characteristics of a NoSQL systems are defined in terms BASE properties, which favors availability over consistency:
     - *Basically Available*: The system is guaranteed to be available for querying by all users.
-    - *Soft state*: Stores do not have to be write-consistent, nor do replicas have to be mutually consistent all the time.
-    - *Eventually consistent*: Stores exhibit consistency at some later point (e.g., lazily at read time).
+    - *Soft state*: The state of the system may change over time, even without input.
+        - This is because of eventually consistency, see below.
+    - *Eventually consistent*: The system will eventually become consistent with time, given that the system does not receive input during that time.
 - BASE properties are much loser than ACID properties.

 ---

-# Differences in NoSQL systems
+# Taxonomy of NoSQL systems

-When studying a new NoSQL system, it is often worth considering how it from a relational DBMS in terms of:
+When studying a new NoSQL system, it is often worth considering how it differs from a relational DBMS in terms of:
 - concurrency control
 - data storage medium
 - replication